thomashielscher/nonnestcox/README.md

-nonnestcox - Implementation of the likelhood-ratio test for comparing non-nested Cox regression models as proposed by Fine (Biometrika, 2002).
+nonnestcox - Implementation of the likelihood-ratio test for comparing non-nested Cox regression models as proposed by Fine (Biometrika, 2002).